lkh-meredith/TDMP/README.md

 # TDMP

-This is code for our papaer "Test-time Domain-agnostic Meta-Prompt Learning for Multi-source Few-shot Domain Adaptation"
+This is code for our papaer "Test-time Domain-agnostic Meta-prompt Learning for Multi-source Few-shot Domain Adaptation"

 ## Install